mvolkmann/blog/src/smalltalk.md

 <a href="https://cuis-smalltalk.github.io/TheCuisBook/A-brief-introduction-to-the-system-Browser.html"
 target="_blank">A brief introduction to the System Browser</a>.

-### Hierarchy Browser Windows
+### Hierarchy Browsers

-When a class is selected in a System Browser window, the class pane (second) only displays a list of classes defined in the selected class category.
+When a class is selected in a System Browser, the class pane (second) only displays a list of classes defined in the selected class category.
-To also see class hierarchy of a selected class, open a Hierarchy Browser window by pressing cmd-h (browse hierarchy).
+To also see class hierarchy of a selected class, open a Hierarchy Browser by pressing cmd-h (browse hierarchy).

-This window is similar to a System Browser window, but it omits the class categories pane and displays the complete class hierarchy of the selected class.
+This window is similar to a System Browser, but it omits the class categories pane and displays the complete class hierarchy of the selected class.

-Here's an example of a Hierarchy Browser window for the `Array` class:
+Here's an example of a Hierarchy Browser for the `Array` class:

 <img alt="Cuis Hierarchy window" style="width: 40%"
   src="/blog/assets/cuis-hierarchy-window.png?v={{pkg.version}}">

-### Protocol Windows
+### Protocol Browsers

-When a class is selected in a System Browser window, only the methods defined directly in that class are displayed.
+When a class is selected in a System Browser, only the methods defined directly in that class are displayed.
 To also see methods defined in superclasses, open a Protocol window by pressing cmd-p (browse protocol).

-This window is similar to a System Browser window, but it omits the class categories pane and displays all instance methods available on instances of the class.
+This window is similar to a System Browser, but it omits the class categories pane and displays all instance methods available on instances of the class.
 Methods defined directly on the class are in bold,